 ASSITEJ South Africa was launched as a national association on 2 July 2007 at the National Arts Festival in Grahamstown.

-In its ten year history, it has grown tremendously, most recently playing host to the 19th ASSITEJ World Congress and International Theatre Festival for Children and Young People, held in Cape Town, South Africa in May 2017 – the first time this major ASSITEJ event has been held in Africa.
+In its more than 10-year history, it has grown tremendously, playing host to the 19th ASSITEJ World Congress and International Theatre Festival for Children and Young People, held in Cape Town, South Africa in May 2017 – the first time this major ASSITEJ event has been held in Africa.
 To find out more about this groundbreaking event, go here: website: www.assitej2017.org.za

 Members include: individuals such as actors, musicians, dancers, directors, choreographers, theatre educators, stage designers, dramatists, critics, cultural journalists, researchers and cultural officers, as well as organisations, such as theatre companies, NGOs, institutions, amateur drama groups, societies, schools, crèches, and other networks.